RandomStudio/large-language-trees/README.md

 ... where `****` must be replaced with the correct keys or URL strings.
 Ask for these if you don't have them!

-## Using local database
+## Using local database and local file storage

+The `npm run dev` script will assume you want to use the local database (instead of AWS-hosted DB) and local filesystem storage (instead of AWS S3) by default.

+### DB

-To avoid messing with the live/production database (on AWS), you may run a local instance of PostgreSQL database, e.g. using Docker:
+To avoid messing with the live/production database (on AWS), you should run a local instance of PostgreSQL database, e.g. using Docker:

 ```
 docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres